apache/beam/examples/kafka-to-pubsub/README.md

 Supported destination configuration:
 - Single Google Cloud Pub/Sub topic.

-In a simple scenario, the template will create an Apache Beam pipeline that will read messages from a source Kafka server with a source topic, and stream the text messages into specified Pub/Sub destination topic.
+In a simple scenario, the example will create an Apache Beam pipeline that will read messages from a source Kafka server with a source topic, and stream the text messages into specified Pub/Sub destination topic.
 Other scenarios may need Kafka SASL/SCRAM authentication, that can be performed over plain text or SSL encrypted connection.
-The template supports using a single Kafka user account to authenticate in the provided source Kafka servers and topics.
-To support SASL authenticaton over SSL the template will need an SSL certificate location and access to a secrets vault service with Kafka username and password, currently supporting HashiCorp Vault.
+The example supports using a single Kafka user account to authenticate in the provided source Kafka servers and topics.
+To support SASL authenticaton over SSL the example will need an SSL certificate location and access to a secrets vault service with Kafka username and password, currently supporting HashiCorp Vault.

 ## Requirements